 2) Is the physical layout of your work environment conducive to Low B profiles?
 Open office spaces which require constant communication and interaction among all workers are less attractive to Low B profiles.
 A layout which separates Low B profiles from the hustle and bustle of the remainder of the office may increase Low B productivity.

 3) Are you taking advantage of their penchant for preparation?
 To avoid being caught off guard when discussing a new subject or topic, many Low B’s have a habit of preparing to anticipate unexpected questions that may be raised or new topics that may be discussed.
-If you are managing a Low B individual you may aid in this preparation and take pressure off the profile by circulating a written agenda or giving a preview of the topics to be discussed prior to a meeting.
+If you are managing an introverted employee with a Low B profile you may aid in this preparation and take pressure off the profile by circulating a written agenda or giving a preview of the topics to be discussed prior to a meeting.
 That pre-meeting preparation will provide the Low B profile with an opportunity for prior reflection and facilitate greater Low B input when the topic is formally presented at the meeting for full consideration.